damwhit/course-report-git-post/README.md

 programming, and writing technical documentation simultaneously.
 If I want to see how someone writes code, the first thing I'll do is check their GitHub profile.
-It's going to be a much more honest indicator than Linkedin to see how someone works as a developer.
+It's going to be a much more honest indicator than Linkedin to see how someone works as a developer (as long as their work is public).

 Not all CS programs teach Git, but it does seem to be something that more and more programs are incorporating.
 I've also been told that it's something that's